Code4Bharat-2025/team6/README.md

 4. Prime numbers
 5. Square of a number

-# Future Enahancements - There are below features we have developed :
+# Future Enahancements - There are below features we can develop :
 1. Image based outputs
 2. Multiple fun facts for a single number as an input
 3. Calendar based fun facts for a given date.